Welcome

 First Year of Neurology Residency (PGY-2)

-During PGY-2 year, the focus is on direct patient care in the inpatient and outpatient setting.
-The inpatient general neurology team consists of a senior neurology resident (PGY3 or PGY4), junior neurology residents, and medical students.
-The inpatient stroke team consists of senior neurology resident (PGY3 or PGY4), junior neurology residents (PGY2 or PGY1), a medicine resident, three APPs, and medical students.
-Cleveland Clinic uses a 5+1 week system, which means five weeks of hospital-based rotation followed by a week of outpatient subspecialty clinics including Friday continuity clinic.
+During PGY-2 year, the focus is on direct patient care in the inpatient and outpatient settings.
+The inpatient general neurology team includes a senior neurology resident (PGY3 or PGY4), junior neurology residents, and medical students.
+The inpatient stroke team consists of a senior neurology resident (PGY3 or PGY4), junior neurology residents (PGY2 or PGY1), a medicine resident, three advanced practice providers, and medical students.
+Starting in the second half of PGY-2, residents gain additional experience as an inpatient neurohospitalist and consultant while rotating at one of the Cleveland Clinic’s regional community hospital locations.
+This rotation provides valuable insight and exposure to different cases and inpatient workflow compared to what residents see at CCF Main campus.

 Second Year of Neurology Residency (PGY-3)

-During PGY-3 year, you will spend ten weeks in a clinical neurophysiology rotation.
+During PGY-3 year, 9 weeks are dedicated to managing the three inpatient services, which include general neurology, stroke, and adult neurology consults.
+Senior residents also spend time as our neurohospitalist, which includes triaging the neurology consult pager.
+Seniors will also spend a few weeks as the first responder to in-house and ED acute stroke (ASERT rotation).
+Other rotations include night float, neuro ICU (NICU), epilepsy, and pediatric neurology.
+The remaining time is split between electives and ambulatory clinics.
+During PGY-3 year, residents will spend ten weeks in a clinical neurophysiology rotation.
 A two-month EEG/epilepsy rotation features an in-depth course covering EEG, evoked potentials, and surgical treatment of epilepsy.
-Residents read EEG records, attend staff reading sessions and epilepsy outpatient clinics.
+Residents read EEG records, attend staff reading sessions, and attend epilepsy outpatient clinics.
 A two-week rotation in the EMG laboratory includes didactic sessions, as well as hands-on experience in the techniques of nerve conduction studies and needle electrode examinations.

 Third Year of Neurology Residency (PGY-4)

-During PGY-4 year, about 5 weeks per year are dedicated to managing the general neurology and adult consults services.
+During PGY-4 year, about 4 weeks are dedicated to managing the general neurology and adult neurology consult services.
 Interested PGY-4 residents spend additional time rotating on the inpatient stroke service.
-There is a neuropathology course (8 weeks) where residents can work directly with our neuropathologists.
+There is a neuropathology course (4 weeks) where residents work directly with our neuropathologists reviewing pathological specimens.
 Residents also spend 4 weeks doing regional neurology as a consultant in a community hospital.
-Similar to PGY-3 year, other rotations include time as the neurohospitalist, ASERT rotation, night float, neuro ICU (NICU), epilepsy, and pediatrics.
-An optional, more intensive 8-week EMG/neuromuscular course is also available, during which residents get even more hands-on experience with electrodiagnostics.
+Similar to PGY-3 year, other rotations include time as the neurohospitalist, ASERT rotation, night float, epilepsy, and pediatric neurology.
+PGY-4 residents also have 4 weeks of dedicated self-study time for boards interspersed throughout the year.
+An optional, more intensive 8-week EMG/neuromuscular course provides further hands-on experience with electrodiagnostics.
 The remaining time is split between electives and ambulatory clinics.
-The 4+1-week system is continued PGY-3 and PGY-4 year, which means four weeks of hospital-based rotation followed by a week of outpatient subspecialty clinics including Friday continuity clinic.

 Elective Rotations